International Relaxation Day IRD Conference, 2025

 Conference supporters

-You can find the list of conference supporters on this webpage.
-Our huge appreciation and thanks to the supporting organisations.
+You can find the list of organisations that support International Relaxation Day and the conference on this webpage.
+Our huge appreciation and thanks to the supporting organisations from around the world.

 Social media hastags